-A session will be led by an experienced instructor and your family/friendship group will learn how to play this magnificent instrument and make some gorgeous music as well as creating some rather special memories together.
+A session will be led by an experienced instructor and your bubble will learn how to play this magnificent instrument and make some gorgeous music as well as creating some rather special memories together.

 “This has been an incredible experience for our children!
 They have been allowed to explore a range of instruments – some they are familiar with, some not.
 And there has been no expectation made of them – just a freedom to play and indeed learn in an environment that inspires, delights and reassures.
 Sensitive and expert teaching and guidance showed an awareness of my children’s individual needs and preferences, of their anxieties and their areas of confidence.
 This is a space where joy unfolds new confidence and new discoveries and not just for the kids but for the whole family.”

 You do not need to be musical to play the gamelan – there are really easy and more difficult parts so everyone can join in.
 If you can’t sit on the floor instruments can be put onto tables so you can sit on a chair to play.
 The bronze gamelan is now located upstairs but we have a portable orchestra that we can bring downstairs for an accessible session.
 We have a ramp but unfortunately no disabled toilet at present.

 Here is a short burst from one of our community sessions on the bronze gamelan.

 Here is a traditional tune using our hand-made gamelan.